Bucking the Trend – Angela Meade Takes a Step Away From Verdi to Explore More Bellini, Rossini & Handel OperasBy Francisco Salazar

 “It is an opportunity to really sort of be there face to face with the audience with no barriers between myself and the pianist and the audience.
 So it’s like doing a concert in a living room for your friends and family.
 And this theater in Opera Naples only seats 300 people.”

-The recital, which she feature her alongside Ramón Tebar represents her debut with the company and will feature repertoire she never gets to sing.
+The recital, which will feature her alongside Ramón Tebar represents her debut with the company and will feature repertoire she never gets to sing.

 “I’m doing four sets of songs and I will do a couple of arias.
 It’s a varied program that has some Strauss and some Meyerbeer and some Bellini pieces.
 Then we have a couple of things like Strauss and Liszt.
 I’m going for the Germanic although the Liszt is French.”